-The descriptive- qualitative method was used for the purpose of this research.
-It aims at describing facts or characteristics of population, or phenomenon being studied.
+The descriptive-qualitative method was used for the purpose of this research.
+It aims at describing facts or characteristics of the population or phenomenon being studied.
 According to Berg (2001), qualitative research attempts to answer questions by considering various social settings and the population who inhabit the settings.
-In this study, the use of dual - deictic system of demonstrative in Sasak language becomes the object of study.
-Meanwhile, Sasak language are socially spoken in noble and common language in which both have different deictic system of demonstratives.
+In this study, the use of a dual-deictic system of demonstrative in the Sasak language becomes the object of study.
+Meanwhile, Sasak language is socially spoken in noble and common language in which both have a different deictic system of demonstratives.

-To conduct the research, The questionnaire on demonstratives developed by, Eric & David Wilkins (1996) is utilized in the collection of data.
-The questionnaire involves the questions related to the morphological and syntactic aspects of demonstratives.
+To conduct the research, The questionnaire on demonstratives developed by Eric & David Wilkins (1996) is utilized in the collection of data.
+The questionnaire involves questions related to the morphological and syntactic aspects of demonstratives.
 The data are collected via participation observation and interview.
-Participation observation is conducted in order to recognize how dual systems of demonstrative in particular areas in Sasak language are used.
-Interview is also done to get clear information from the speakers so that the researcher can obtain the valid data.
+Participation observation is conducted in order to recognize how dual systems of demonstrative in particular areas in the Sasak language are used.
+The interview is also done to get clear information from the speakers so that the researcher can obtain valid data.

-The data are analyzed via interactive model, which consists of three steps; first step data reduction which is applied to reduce the inappropriate data obtained during the data collection.
-Next step is data display by which the data are presented via matrics, graphics, web, and chart.
-They are arranged as comprehensive as possible in order to draw conclusion.
-The last step is data verification in that the data are verified for the last time.
+The data are analyzed via an interactive model, which consists of three steps; the first step is data reduction, which is applied to reduce the inappropriate data obtained during the data collection.
+The next step is data display, by which the data are presented via matrics, graphics, web, and charts.
+They are arranged as comprehensive as possible in order to draw a conclusion.
+The last step is data verification, in which the data are verified for the last time.
 In this step, the data are reconfirmed to the informants.